 The job of a scientist is to listen to nature, not to tell nature how to behave. — Richard Feynman

 By paying close attention to a solar eclipse, Albert Einstein discovered the theory of general relativity that has since been demonstrated to apply to everything in nature.
 So, the most imminent change humanity must implement to redefine and expand the human theory by which we manage ourselves, the Einstein way:

 The theory determines what can be discovered. — Albert Einstein

 Learning from these geniuses, we must define the theory to improve human adaptability by implementing our best understanding of nature’s principles.
 Nature determines the longevity of our species.

-The reason why we do not adjust well and instead late to climate change is that the relativity of our universe has been improperly projected and preempted by humanity’s stale and ignorant models of absolutism.
-The same absolutism that makes sustainability incompatible with the relativity of renewal upon which everything in nature is based.
+We do not adjust well and instead are late to climate change because the relativity of our universe has been improperly projected and preempted by humanity’s stale and ignorant models of absolutism.
+The same absolutism makes sustainability incompatible with the relativity of renewal upon which everything in nature is based.